-Command String : IR Response String: IR01 The response string tells you that the ID address of this single PLC is 01.
-You can then try other host link commands using this ID address. (e.g. @01RI0000 to query the states of inputs #1 to #8) If you have more than one PLC connected you should not use the "IR" since all connected PLCs will try to respond simultaneously, thus resulting in a garbage return string.
+Command String: IR Response String: IR01

+The response string tells you that the ID address of this single PLC is 01.
+You can then try other host link commands using this ID address. (e.g. @01RI0000 to query the states of inputs #1 to #8)

+If you have more than one PLC connected you should not use the "IR" since all connected PLCs will try to respond simultaneously, thus resulting in a garbage return string.
 To change the ID of a PLC, e.g., from 01 to 05, you can send the command string "@01IW0500" to the PLC.
-In TLServer 2.0 there is also a new "Change PLCID" button which does this for you automatically.
+In TLServer 2.0 and above there is also a Change PLCID button that does this for you automatically.
 You can click on the "Detect ID" button to check the current ID and then the "Change ID" button to write the new ID to the PLC.

-Changing Communication Settings
+2. Changing Communication Settings

 Most likely you may want to leave the comm port settings at their default values: 38,400 bps, 8 data bits, 1 stop bit, no parity.
 Some reasons for changing the comm port settings may be due to the need to change the PLC's serial port to lower values (e.g. for communication via radio using 9600 bps).
-Changes to the comm settings are saved to the TLServer configuration file: "tlserver1.cfg" when you quit TLServer.
+Changes to the comm settings are saved to the TLServer configuration file: "TLserver1.cfg" when you quit TLServer.

-One other scenario is when you need to power cycle an M-series PLC with DIP switch #4 turned ON (to halt the CPU to disable the "1st.Scan" pulse).
-Since the PLC's serial port is set to 9600 bps when power ON with DIP Switch #4 set, you will need to change the baud rate temporarily in order to communicate with the PLC (e.g to blank out a program that causes trouble).
+One other scenario is when you need to power cycle an M-series PLC with DIPswitch #4 turned ON (to halt the CPU in order to disable any execution by the "1st.Scan" pulse).
+Since the PLC's serial port is set to 9600 bps when power ON with DIP Switch #4 set, you will need to change the baud rate temporarily in order to communicate with the PLC (e.g. to blank out a program that causes trouble).